 - A heavy comfort level with issuing commands from the command-line, viewing logs, and other general systems administrator duties

 - An understanding of mariadb-server databases is helpful

-- All commands are run as the root user or sudo
+- Run all commands as root or with sudo

-The mariadb-server and it's client mariadb are the open source alternatives to mysql-server and mysql, and they share command structure. mariadb-server can be found running on many web servers, due to the popular Wordpress CMS which requires it.
+The mariadb-server and it is client mariadb are the open source alternatives to mysql-server and mysql, and they share command structure. mariadb-server is running on many web servers, due to the popular Wordpress CMS which requires it.
 This database, though, has many other uses.

-If you'd like to use this along with other tools for hardening a web server, refer back to the Apache Hardened Web Server guide.
+If you want to use this along with other tools for hardening a web server, refer back to the Apache Hardened Web Server guide.

 dnf install mariadb-server

-To strengthen the security of mariadb-server we need to run a script, but before we do, we need to enable and start mariadb:
+To strengthen the security of mariadb-server you need to run a script, but before you do, you need to enable and start mariadb:

 systemctl enable mariadb